On the accuracy of posterior recovery with neural network emulators: Introduction

 In cosmology and astrophysics, researchers make frequent use of Bayes theorem and Bayesian inference to perform model comparison and parameter estimation.
 Most astrophysical and cosmological models are complex and computationally expensive, relying on a variety of numerical and semi-numerical simulation techniques.
 Such simulations are often too expensive to use in inference algorithms, and neural network surrogates or emulators are now commonly used to efficiently approximate these models.

-Emulators have been developed in a variety of fields including SED fitting \citep{Alsing2020Speculator}, CMB primary and secondary studies \citep{SpurioMancini2022cosmopower} and 21-cm cosmology \citep{Cohen202021cmGEM, Bevins2021globalemu, Bye202221cmVAE, Breitman202421cmEMU, DorigoJones202421cmLSTM}.
+Neural Network emulators have been developed in a variety of fields including SED fitting \citep[e.g.][]{Alsing2020Speculator, Mathews2023Emulators, Mathews2025Emulators}, CMB primary and secondary studies \citep[e.g.][]{Auld2007CosmoNet, Agarwal2014PkANN, Manrique-Yus2020, Albers2019CosmicNet, Arico2021, Mootoovaloo2022, SpurioMancini2022cosmopower, Bonici2024Capse, Bolliet2024Emulators, Gunther2023, Gunther2025}, studies of effective field theory of large scale structure \citep[e.g.][]{Bonici2025effort}, 21-cm cosmology \citep[e.g.][]{Cohen202021cmGEM, Bevins2021globalemu, Bye202221cmVAE, Breitman202421cmEMU, DorigoJones202421cmLSTM} and others \citep[e.g.][]{ElGammal2023Gpry}.
 They are trained on sets of example simulations from numerical or semi-numerical codes to translate between physical parameters such as the Hubble constant or star formation efficiency and return various summary statistics such as a power spectrum.
 Often when designing emulators, researchers either try to make the emulators as accurate as possible or alternatively use ad hoc rules of thumb to define minimum requirements for the accuracy.
 For example, when designing the 21-cm emulator \textsc{globalemu} the authors suggested that the emulator should have an average accuracy $\leq 10\%$ of the expected noise in a 21-cm experiment \citep{Bevins2021globalemu} so that the contribution to the uncertainty from the emulator in any analysis is subdominant to the uncertainty introduced by the instrument.

 However, researchers often talk about emulator accuracy in terms of how well the signal can be recovered for a particular set of parameters relative to the underlying simulation that the emulator is trained on.
 This is typically measured via a (root) mean squared error, which is often an attractive choice because it closely represents the loss function that the network is trained on.
 What is perhaps more important, however, is how well the posterior can be recovered when using an emulator relative to the true posterior recovered when using the full simulation.
 This is harder to measure as we typically do not have access to the true posterior, and it is not clear how rules of thumb like those described above translate into posterior bias.